0xSpaceShard/starknet-devnet/README.md

 Read more about how to review PRs in [the guidelines](.github/CONTRIBUTING.md#review).

-Our CI/CD platform (CircleCI) does not have the option to trigger the workflow on click.
-So once a PR is reviewed and looks like its workflow could pass, you can either accept & merge it blindly (which shall trigger the workflow on the target branch), or use the following procedure to trigger it:
+Our CI/CD platform (CircleCI) does not have the option to trigger the workflow on external PRs with a simple click.
+So once a PR is reviewed and looks like its workflow could pass, you can either accept & merge it blindly (which shall trigger the workflow on the target branch), or use the following workaround to trigger it:

 ```
 # https://stackoverflow.com/questions/5884784/how-to-pull-remote-branch-from-somebody-elses-repo
-$ git remote add <CONTRIBUTOR> git://path/to/contributors/repo.git
+$ git remote add <CONTRIBUTOR> <CONTRIBUTOR_GIT_FORK_URL>
-$ git fetch <CONTIRBUTOR>
+$ git fetch <CONTRIBUTOR>
 $ git checkout -b <CONTRIBUTOR>/<BRANCH> <CONTRIBUTOR>/<BRANCH>

 $ git remote set-url --push <CONTRIBUTOR> git@github.com:0xSpaceShard/starknet-devnet-rs.git